Gilbert-B/Indian-Start-up-Funding-Analysis/README.md

 This article documents the process I undertook to analyse funding received by Indian Start-ups from 2018 to 2021.
 We will look at how Exploratory Data Analysis was performed on the data set using the Python programming language.
 External Python packages like Pandas, Numpy, Matplotlip etc was used to conduct univariate analysis, bivariate analysis, correlation analysis and handle duplicate and missing data.

 The project aims to draw insights on funding received by Indian start-ups and obtain a descriptive overview and a relationship pattern of funding and growth of newly launched start-ups.
-Jupyter Notebook was used in this analysis and all processes takes place in the Jupyter Notebook environment
+Python Programming language was used in this analysis and all processes takes place in the Jupyter Notebook environment

 ## The Steps Involved